thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 - Better predictive performance: Especially in messy real-world datasets like insurance data, where you have mixed data types, missingness, and high skewness.
 - LightGBM is faster but more sensitive to overfitting, especially on small leaves (leaf-wise split), and its categorical handling is less stable if many rare categories.
 - The dataset (around 1.2M rows) is reasonably large but not massive (so XGBoost speed is fine).
-- CatBoost has a very good accuracy, but requires careful handling of missing categorical values.

 **Key Steps**:
 - Convert Categorical Columns: Set all categorical columns' dtype to `"category"` (required for XGBoost’s `enable_categorical=True` to work properly).